gnss-sdr/geniuss-place/_geniuss-place/04-contribute.md

 This website itself lives in a [GitHub repository](https://github.com/carlesfernandez{{ site.baseurl }}/){:target="_blank"}.

- * Comment (through your Google, Facebook or Twitter account, or just open a profile at [Disqus](https://disqus.com/){:target="_blank"} and use it if you want to remain anonymous) in the boxes such as the one at the bottom of this page.
-Moderation will be applied in cases of flagrant off-topic or unappropriate style.
+ * Comment (through your Google, Facebook or Twitter account, or just open a new profile at [Disqus](https://disqus.com/){:target="_blank"}) in the boxes such as the one at the bottom of this page.
+Moderation will be applied only in cases of flagrant off-topic or unappropriate style.

  * Submit an [issue](https://github.com/gnss-sdr/gnss-sdr/issues){:target="_blank"}.

- * Fork this web, work on the changes in your own repository, and make a pull request.
+ * [Fork this web](https://github.com/carlesfernandez{{ site.baseurl }}/fork){:target="_blank"}, work on the changes in your own repository, and make a pull request.

  [<i class="fa fa-github fa-lg"></i> Fork this website from GitHub](https://github.com/gnss-sdr/gnss-sdr/fork){: .btn .btn--notice .btn--x-large}
  {: style="text-align: center;"}